swajid/review_and_read_ahead/README.md

 # swajid_intro

 @ myself!!! must update this page!!!!
+* Each heading goes into a wiki/tl;dr page
+* Table of contents
+* List of papers related to topics I'm interested in on the other page

 - [ ] Calendar
 - [ ] [What's the easiest solution to create software architecture diagrams?](https://www.quora.com/Whats-the-easiest-solution-to-create-software-architecture-diagrams)